escaparrac/IRL-relay-SRT-RTMP/README.md

 For the SRT server to work with Belabox, we will need to create a SRTLA relay.
 This will use the current SRT server and open up a port for the Belabox to connect to.

-We are going to download the srtla relay server from Marlow925's repo and open some ports for it to work.
+We are going to download the SRTLA relay server from Marlow925's repo and open some ports for it to work.
 In this guide we used the port 8383.

 ```
 cd ~